kiwidamien/color_picker/README.md

 npm run deploy
 ```

-If you make changes to your app, simply rerun `npm run deploy` to update.
+If you make changes to your app, simply re-run `npm run deploy` to update.